Kangaroo Point Bikeway upgrade: stage 1 (Goodwill Bridge to Veloway 1) - South Brisbane

 The Kangaroo Point Bikeway upgrade – stage 1 project is being constructed in stages for delivery purposes.
 Details on the design and construction of stage 1B, which will extend along Little Dock Street from the intersection with Dock Street to the Goodwill Bridge, and stage 1C, which will upgrade the Dock Street and Vulture Street intersection to connect the Woolloongabba and Kangaroo Point Bikeways will be released to the community in the coming months.

 |Address||Dock Street, Little Dock Street, Lower River Terrace, Sidon Street, Stanley Street at South Brisbane|

 |Project outcomes||Improved safety for cyclists and pedestrians|

 Night works, delivery and investigations.
 Start of construction for stage 1A and changes to parking.

 About the project

-The Kangaroo Point Bikeway upgrade project is part of Council’s Better Bikeways for Brisbane program, reducing traffic congestion through dedicated bikeways and active travel options with a $100 million investment.
+The Kangaroo Point Bikeway upgrade - stage 1 project is part of Council’s Better Bikeways for Brisbane program, reducing traffic congestion through dedicated bikeways and active travel options with a $100 million investment.

 The Kangaroo Point Bikeway project is jointly funded by Council and the Queensland Government’s Cycle Network Local Government Grants program, with the state government contributing 50 per cent funding.